E14O/Hovering/README.md

 PC: Press F3 To Toggle The Hoverboard On/Off.

-VR: RightControllerSecondaryButton / MetaQuest (A)
+VR: RightControllerPrimaryButton / MetaQuest (A)

 If You Do Not Want It To Be Toggleable In VR, Press F4 This Will Enable And Disable It From Working.